Jareth: Reception

-Critical response

 Although Labyrinth received mixed reviews, Jareth has earned a mostly positive reception from entertainment critics.
 Francie Noyes of The Arizona Republic found Jareth "a wonderful fantasy character, alternately wicked and compelling."
 Sheila Benson of the Los Angeles Times considered Jareth to be one of the film's strong points, writing, "he has a nice, mocking sense of irony, and he looks suitably magical with his Kabuki lion-mane hair ...
 He might, in fact, make a fine Shakespearean Oberon, and he'd hardly have to change costume."
 Paul Byrnes of The Sydney Morning Herald also likened Jareth to Oberon as a "charming tempter", although found that "his characterisation suffers because he constantly breaks into song."
 Mary Mae Goris of the Irish Independent wrote, "with staring hair and svelte in clinging pantaloons and high hessians [...] he'd make a good Hans Heiling if he could sing."